-Do not resuscitate orders and limited resuscitation orders are not canceled when a patient goes to surgery and do not have to be rewritten post operatively.
+Unless requested by the patient, do not resuscitate orders and limited resuscitation orders are not inactivated when a patient goes to surgery and do not have to be rewritten post operatively.
 Such orders may be temporarily rescinded during surgical and other invasive procedures per the Hospital policy on "Do Not Resuscitate Orders".
 In this instance, the order is automatically reinstated post discharge from the recovery area.
 No order for reinstitution is required.

-Preoperative orders are not canceled for post-partum tubal ligations and for procedures done under local anesthesia and do not have to be rewritten.
+Preoperative orders are not inactivated for post-partum tubal ligations and for procedures done under local anesthesia and do not have to be rewritten.